 Zinc is also beneficial to grapevines.
 It aids in many plant functions and a deficiency can lead to stunted shoots and leaves, resulting in a reduced yield.
 Apply zinc in the spring a week before the vines bloom or when they are in full bloom.
-Apply a spray with a concentration of 0.1 pounds per gallon to the vines foliage.
+Apply a spray with a concentration of 0.1 pounds per gallon (0.05kg./4L.) to the vine’s foliage.
 You may also brush a zinc solution on fresh pruning cuts after you prune your grapes in the early winter.

 Decreased shoot growth, chlorosis (yellowing), and summer burn usually mean a potassium deficiency.
 Apply potassium fertilizer during the spring or early summer when the vines are just beginning to produce grapes.
 Use 3 pounds (1.5 kg.) of potassium sulfate per vine for mild deficiencies or up to 6 pounds (3 kg.) per vine for severe cases.